ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Access Token in External Authorization Data {#AT-in-EAD}

-Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token either in EDHOC message\_1 or message\_3 by making use of the External Authorization Data fields (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
+Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token in EDHOC message\_3 by making use of the External Authorization Data fields (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
 The former is shown by the example in {{example-with-optimization}}.
-In the latter case, the access token is encrypted between C and RS, which provides an alternative for protecting potential sensitive information in the access token.
+In this case, the access token is encrypted between C and RS, which enables protection of potential sensitive information in the access token.

-Editor's note: Shall we remove the EAD_1 case?
-The case POST /token offers already early abort, and the EAD_3 case is equally efficient but offers better protection of the access token.

 This document defines the EAD item EAD\_ACCESS\_TOKEN = (ead\_label, ead\_value), where:

 * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
 * ead\_value is a CBOR byte string equal to the value of the "access_token" field of the access token response from AS (see {{as-c}}).

-This EAD item, which may be used either in EAD\_1 or EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
+This EAD item, which is used in EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).

 Access tokens are only transported in EAD fields for the first access token of a token series and not for the update of access rights.